 What Are the Risks of Rising Rates?

-Rising rates are harmful to American consumers, but they also pose a risk to the American economy as a whole.
+Rising rates are harmful to American consumers who use credit, and they also pose a risk to the American economy as a whole.
 While in theory raising rates tames inflation, the reality is that it’s an inexact science.

 How Do Rising Rates Help Savers?

 Although rising interest rates can be harmful to the economy — and to individual consumers — they are actually beneficial for savers.
 When the Fed raises interest rates, banks increase the rates they pay on savings accounts.
 For example, during the heart of the pandemic, when the Fed dropped interest rates to essentially zero, most savings accounts paid little to nothing, with some banks offering a meager 0.01%.
-Now that rates have been steadily rising throughout 2022, savings rates at most online banks are over 3%.
-On a $20,000 balance, that boosts interest paid from about $2 per year to more than $600.
+Now that rates have been steadily rising, savings rates at most online banks are over 4%.
+On a $20,000 balance, that boosts interest paid from about $2 per year to more than $800.

 How Do Rising Rates and Inflation Affect the Stock Market?